CCFA Partners - Patients helping patients

 Helping to Improve the Quality of Life for IBD Patients

 CCFA Partners is an ambitious program from the Crohn's & Colitis Foundation of America (CCFA) designed to improve the quality of life for patients living with inflammatory bowel disease (IBD) through research and education.
-We plan to enroll at least 10,000 or more patients in an online registry to obtain a better understanding of issues facing IBD patients, how they are functioning, what they eat, and how they receive treatment in different areas of the country.
-We use this network to provide topics for patients to discuss with their physicians and to help improve their quality of life.
+To date, over 12,000 patients have been enrolled in the online registry to help us obtain a better understanding of issues facing IBD patients, how patients are functioning, what they eat, and how they receive treatment in different areas of the country.
+We also use the CCFA Partners network to provide topics for patients to discuss with their physicians to improve their quality of life.

 For Researchers interested in the Data